 As mentioned above, you may notice white, cream-colored, or yellow grain or seed-like segments (proglottids) on or near your cat's anus.
 These segments often are compared to rice, sesame seeds, or small white worms, and they are filled with tapeworm eggs.
-Tapeworm segments start off white and mushy when they leave the body and become more yellow and hard as time passes.
-You may also notice these tapeworm segments on their bed or common areas they sleep.
+Tapeworm segments start off white and mushy when they leave the body and become more yellow and hardened as they dry out as time passes.
+You may also notice these tapeworm segments (essentially tapeworm eggs) in your bed, your cat’s bed or in other common areas they like to sleep or lounge.

 Tapeworm Symptoms in Cats

-Besides seeing the tapeworm segments on your cat or around your home, you may not notice any other tapeworm symptoms.
+Besides seeing the tapeworm segments (which are actually tapeworm egg sacs called proglottids) on your cat or around your home, you may not notice any other tapeworm symptoms.
 Most adult cats don't display symptoms, but it is still important to cure your cat of these parasites so the condition doesn't worsen.
 Some cats may experience itching near their anus, or may vomit tapeworms, although these tapeworm symptoms are more common in dogs who are infected, not cats.

 How Do Cats Get Tapeworms?